Thunder Cops II

-Thunder Cops II (流氓差婆 (Liúmáng chà pó, rogue policewoman)), also known as 雌雄雙辣 (Cíxióng shuāng là, as sexy as a woman but as fierce as a man) and 來自江湖 (Láizì jiānghú, From the jianghu), is a 1989 Cantonese-language Hong Kong action film directed by Jeffrey Lau.
-The film's English title indicates that it is a sequel to the 1989 film Operation Pink Squad II, which was also known as Thunder Cops, though its various Chinese titles do not indicate any connection between the films.
+Thunder Cops II (流氓差婆 (Liúmáng chà pó, rogue policewoman); also known as 雌雄雙辣 (Cíxióng shuāng là, as sexy as a woman but as fierce as a man) and 來自江湖 (Láizì jiānghú, From the jianghu)) is a 1989 Cantonese-language Hong Kong action film directed by Jeffrey Lau.
+The film's English title frames it as a sequel to the 1989 film Operation Pink Squad II, which was also known as Thunder Cops, though its various Chinese titles do not indicate any connection between the films.

 Plot

 Policewoman Fong Ngai Nam interferes with her father's investigation of Chan Leung.
 Chan Leung captures Nam and forces her father to drop his gun, then he shoots her father and escapes.
 Nam trains hard to become a better officer and seeks to avenge her father's death.

 Fong Ngai Nam brings the heroin-addicted informant Mo Sui Tsan drugs and money and obtains information that Chan Leung and Fei Tsat are planning to meet in a restaurant called Taiyun to make a deal.
 The police set up a capture, but Fong Ngai Nam sneaks into the restaurant and attempts to shoot Chan Leung, who dodges the bullet and escapes with Fei Tsat.
 While they are hiding, Fei Tsat steals Chan Leung's money at gunpoint.
 Nam is later berated by her superior for spoiling the capture.

 In exchange for heroin, Mo Sui Tsan tells Nam to find Chan Leung's younger brother, who is working at a bar called Scotties.
 Later, Mo Sui Tsan calls Nam to her apartment, but it is a setup orchestrated by Fei Tsat, who is waiting for her.
 Mo Sui Tsan and Nam's new partner Tin Lai Sum are both killed as they try to protect Nam, who hides and survives.

 The police discover that Nam has been taking drugs from the exhibit store to pay off her informant, so they arrest her and interrogate her in a freezing room.
 Nam's father gave testimony against her interrogator Jeff Lau two years earlier, so Lau now takes revenge on Nam by accusing her not only of stealing the drugs but also of first-degree murder, concocting a story that she and Tin Lai Sum were drug dealers and that Nam killed Tin Lai Sum to take her share of the profits.
 After Lau leaves, Nam begs policeman Sao Ko to let her escape, which he does.